Skip to main content

 Reset settings

-Scroll to the bottom and click the Reset button.
+Scroll to the bottom and click Reset Settings.

 3